 Free Evaluation.
 We will review your insurance policy for free to determine whether the language in your policy covers the claim.
 You have nothing to lose by our attorneys reviewing your policy.

 Be First, Not Last.
-There is no guarantee on funding available and you want to file your claim as soon as possible to increase the likelihood of recovering your losses.
-Some states, such as New Jersey, have proposed legislation that insurance companies cannot deny these claims.
-You want to be first in line if such legislation is passed mandating coverage for business interruption due to the coronavirus pandemic.
+There is no guarantee on funding available for your business.
+You want to file your claim as soon as possible to increase the likelihood of recovering your losses.
+Some states, such as New Jersey, have proposed legislation that prevent insurance companies from denying these claims and mandating coverage for business interruption due to the coronavirus pandemic.
+You want to be first in line if such legislation is passed so you can ensure you receive your money before the financial well runs dry.

 Notify Insurance Company of Claim.
 All policies have a requirement of notifying the insurance company in the event of a claim.
 If you fail to timely file a claim, the insurance company does not have to pay it even if you have a valid claim.
 You want to make sure you have the proper language in the claim when you put your insurance company on notice